lathomas64/palette-builder/wp-content/plugins/builder/imani.md

 ### Bugs
 - [ ] color family, color temperature, and finish display as unknown if multiple values present.
   * just pick the first if we have multiples
+- [ ] Attempting to load user color story breaks the whole thing

 ## Tasks
 ### Imani
 - [ ] Overflow Stories go to